 It’s simple.
 Alison works with subject matter experts (SME’s) from education, business, industry and government agencies, on every subject for which it publishes content.
 These experienced professionals use their applied knowledge to create the courses on our platform.
 We then open up these courses to the world for free.
 This direct connection between the skilled and the upskillingallows us to speedily develop new courses and update existing courses in a fast moving world where knowledge isn’t static.
 Above all, it enables us to provide free access to the study of subjects to anyone who wishes to learn.

 While the subject matter experts creating our courses ensure that the course content is up to date and contains the valued knowledge and skills of experienced professionals, Alison separately ensures that all courses maintain a consistent standard of pedagogic expertise, such that they are well-structured, easy to follow, and clearly communicate valuable information to the learner.
 The Alison Academy is a separate organisation within Alison that sets the standard for all Alison learning.
 Led by a team of traditionally qualified pedagogic specialists, they evaluate all courses published on the Alison free learning platform to make sure they adhere to an appropriate high standard.
-Where it is possible to do so, we match the standard of learning, whether at Certificate, Diploma, or Learning Path level, with national and other international standards.
+Where it is possible to do so, we match the standard of learning, whether at Certificate, or Diploma level, with national and other international standards.

 The proof of the currency of Alison courses is with the employers who recognise the value of the knowledge and skills of learners who pass our assessments.
-Alison’s system of accreditation allows any employer, anywhere, at any time, to verify what someone knows or does not know at Certificate, Diploma or Learning Path levels.
+Alison’s system of accreditation allows any employer, anywhere, at any time, to verify what someone knows or does not know at Certificate, or Diploma levels.
 With Alison, employers can instantly review the level of the course someone has done, or even review the entire course.
 This ‘here and now’ testing enables employers to take the tests that employees have taken, or to watch employees take these same tests again to show the knowledge and skills they have acquired.

 This instantly demonstrates that someone who has an Alison certification has the skills and knowledge that should come with such a certification.
 What this ultimately means is that an Alison certification represents current and up-to-date competency.
 An Alison certification is always current because it can always be challenged by an employer who wishes to test the certificate holder.
 As such, an Alison certificate serves as a representation of skills and knowledge that the user currently holds.